 Climate change will significantly alter the life and culture of human societies.
 Australia is no exception.
 When we consider climate change on the global level we begin to see overall trends, but it is easy to lose sight of the local detail.
 For example, we know that, globally, 2015 was the hottest year on record but we must ask what this means for local communities and landscapes.

 It is clear that these global changes will play out locally.
 In central and northern Victoria, it is important that we understand how climate change will impact on our future, so we can plan for it.
 As a trend, annual rainfall has significantly decreased in the region and the average temperature since 1950 has already increased by between 1 and 1.5 degrees Celsius.
-Based on projections provided by the State of Victoria the regions of the Loddon and Mallee it is clear that it will be a hotter and drier place than it has already become.
-This will involve significant challenges for people living in the north of the state.
+Based on projections provided by the State of Victoria, it is clear that the Loddon and Mallee regions will be a hotter and drier place than they have already become.
+These changes will involve significant challenges for people living in the north of the state.

 According to research carried out by the CSIRO and Bureau of Meteorology for the Victorian government (1),